WilhelmusLab/IceFloeTracker.jl/README.md

      - centroid_y
      - minfloearea
      - maxfloearea
-    * run `singularity remote login --username <github-username> docker://ghcr.io`
-        - This will prompt you for a personal access token (i.e., your GitHub PAT)
-    * run `singularity build fetchdata.simg docker://ghcr.io/wilhelmuslab/icefloetracker.jl/fetchdata:pr-289`
+    * run `singularity build fetchdata.simg docker://brownccv/icefloetracker-fetchdata:latest`
         - This will pull the image containing all the dependent software and make it accessible to Cylc
     * then, build the workflow, run it, and open the text-based user interface (TUI) to monitor the progress of each task